dranur/REAGroup/README.md

 In AWS Management console do the following:

-- Create an Ubuntu Server 16.04 LTS (HVM), SSD Volume Type Instance on AWS EC2.
+- Create an Ubuntu Server 16.04 LTS (HVM), SSD Volume Type Instance on AWS EC2
-- Open port 80 and 8080 by editing the security group of the instance.
+- Open port 80 and 8080 by editing the security group of the instance
-- Setup private keys to SSH into the instance.
+- Setup private keys to SSH into the instance

 In the EC2 instance SSH console, do the following: